modernistik/parse-stack/README.md

 There are additional connection options that you may pass the setup method when creating a `Parse::Client`.

 #### `:server_url`
 The server url of your Parse Server if you are not using the hosted Parse service.
-By default it will use `PARSE_SERVER_URL` environment variable available or fall back to `https://api.parse.com/1/` if not specified.
+By default it will use `PARSE_SERVER_URL` environment variable available or fall back to `https://localhost:1337/parse` if not specified.

 #### `:app_id`
 The Parse application id.
-By default it will use `PARSE_APP_ID` environment variable if not specified.
+By default it will use `PARSE_SERVER_APPLICATION_ID` environment variable if not specified.

 #### `:api_key`
 The Parse REST API Key.
-By default it will use `PARSE_API_KEY` environment variable if not specified.
+By default it will use `PARSE_SERVER_REST_API_KEY` environment variable if not specified.

 #### `:master_key` _(optional)_
 The Parse application master key.
 If this key is set, it will be sent on every request sent by the client and your models.
-By default it will use `PARSE_MASTER_KEY` environment variable if not specified.
+By default it will use `PARSE_SERVER_MASTER_KEY` environment variable if not specified.

 #### `:logging`
 A true or false value.
 It provides you additional logging information of requests and responses.
 If set to the special symbol of `:debug`, it will provide additional payload data in the log messages.